NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 which will create ``run_bathy/run-topo-DEM.tif``.

-Then the alignment transform can be applied to the full DEM (obtained at triangulation stage with ``--output-cloud-type all``) as detailed in :numref:`prevtrans`.
+Then, after the "topo" DEM is aligned, the alignment transform can be applied to the full DEM (obtained at triangulation stage with ``--output-cloud-type all``), as detailed in :numref:`prevtrans`.
 The input cameras can be aligned using the same transform (:numref:`ba_pc_align`).

 When the water surface is determined using a DEM, a mask of the image portion above water, and corresponding camera, and the cameras have